 The Center for Social Science Scholarship emphasizes areas of research interest across the social sciences, such as civic and political participation, global patterns of labor and migration, educational access, the relationship between humans and the environment, human behavior and health equity across the lifespan, the social context of technology, and policy impact.

 Recently, the Center for Social Science Scholarship co-sponsored a research summit on violence prevention and community engagement in collaboration with the University of Maryland, Baltimore and a UMBC research forum on immigration and mobility in higher education.

-The Maryland Institute for Policy, Analysis, and Research (MIPAR), housed in the Center for Social Science Scholarship, assists faculty members and departments in obtaining funding for their research, providing pre-award assistance and post-grant management assistance.
-Current externally-funded social science research projects include faculty research projects in economics, political science, public policy, sociology, emergency health services, and more.
+The Maryland Institute for Policy, Analysis, and Research (MIPAR), housed in the Center for Social Science Scholarship, assists faculty members and departments in obtaining funding for their research, providing pre-award and post-grant assistance.
+Current externally-funded social science research projects include faculty research projects in economics, political science, psychology, public policy, sociology and anthropology, emergency health services, and more.
 Click here to read research highlights from grants that MIPAR has supported!